Functional analytic methods for discrete approximations of subwavelength resonator systems

 \section{Finite systems}

 In this section, we apply the functional analytic method set out in \Cref{sec:approach} to a system of finitely many resonators.
-In particular, we suppose that $d\in\{2,3\}$, $N\in\N$ and $D_1,D_2,\dots,D_N\subset\R^d$ are disjoint, connected sets with boundaries in $C^{1,s}$ for some $0<s<1$.
 An example of the setting is sketched in \Cref{fig:finite}.
-We use $v_i$ to denote the wave speed in resonator $D_i$, then $k_i=\omega/v_i$ is the wave number in $D_i$, where $\omega$ is the frequency of the incoming wave.
-Similarly, the wave speed and wave number in the background medium are denoted by $v$ and $k$.
-Then, we consider a Helmholtz resonance problem for the domain $D=D_1\cup\dots\cup D_N$:
+In particular, we consider a Helmholtz resonance problem \eqref{eq:finite_scattering} for the finite domain $D=D_1\cup\dots\cup D_N$, where $N\in\N$ and the outgoing radiation condition (known as the Sommerfeld radiation condition) says that